 In 2013, concurrent with my final year on the BCS SGAI Committee, I became involved with the STAARs (Safe and Trustworthy Autonomous Assistive Robots) initiative at the University of Bristol.
 The attraction of being able to make a valued contribution was enhanced by the attraction of seeing Sophie, who was by then a mathematics undergraduate at Bristol.
 I also started seriously planning and researching a new book for which I had conceived the idea in 2012.

 I started 2014 with the hope that I could make progress on the new book, a novel exploring the application of artificial intelligence in the electricity supply industry.
 However, my priorities had always been first, to support Isobel through her GCSE and A Level years, and second, to sort things out at home to facilitate downsizing when she leaves for University.
 It soon became apparent that these two priorities, plus the relentless sequence of 'events', were leaving so little time for the book that the most sensible action would be to shelve the project for the time being, while remaining alert to sources of information which could help me when I pick it up again.
 I was then happy to agree to be co-opted onto the Committee of the East Midlands Branch of Railfuture, as it would give me one consistent focus outside the home.
 Having immediately become Branch webmistress and taken responsibility for the Branch Twitter feed, I was then elected Vice Chair at the 2015 Branch AGM.
-I was re-elected to the same position in 2016, after which I also adopted the role of Railfuture Pan-Midlands Co-ordinator, an important one in the face of the new Midlands Connect initiative to improve all transport links within the Midlands.
+I served in this position for two years before being elected Branch Chair in April 2017.

 I continue to value my membership of my professional organisations: the Institution of Engineering and Technology (IET) and the British Computer Society (BCS).
 Within the IET and BCS I have various geographical and interest group affiliations which change from time to time.